-This is a deep dark chocolate cake iced with a whipped cappuccino buttercream icing.
+So obviously, I had to recreate the recipe and make my own version of homemade cappuccino cake.
+This recipe includes two layers of a deep dark chocolate cake iced with whipped cappuccino buttercream icing.
 Does it get any better than this?
-Maybe, but not right now because right now, we’re focusing on this little side of heaven :).
+Maybe, but not right now because right now, we’re focusing on this little side of heaven.

 In a mixing bowl, place all of your ingredients.

-Mix that with an electric mixer until well blended and smooth, about 2-3 minutes, scraping down sides as needed.
+Mix that with an electric mixer until well blended and smooth (about 2 to 3 minutes), scraping down sides as needed.

 Some folks have you add gradually but unless you’re just now joining this party, you know I’m really not a gradual person.

 While that is mixing, grease two or three 8-inch round cake pans.
 I’m only using two.